Try Astrologer API

 Each eclipse belongs to a specific Saros series, identified by a number.
 Eclipses within the same Saros series share a characteristic quality – the themes, energies, and collective dynamics initiated by the first eclipse in the series tend to recur and develop with each subsequent eclipse, creating a coherent narrative that unfolds across centuries.

 The 18-year-11-day interval means that each Saros return occurs in a similar (but not identical) zodiacal position, shifted by approximately 10 degrees.
 This slow drift produces a gradual evolution of the series’ themes as it moves through the zodiac over its full lifespan.
+A Saros series typically produces between 70 and 85 eclipses over its full duration, beginning near one pole of the Earth and gradually shifting toward the other.

 Application in Mundane Astrology #